vieirads/JBI-19-0505/README.md

 # Authorship

-All python code and notebooks were written by me, Vieira D. S. The code in R was written by Garcia, J.
+All `python` code and notebooks were written by me, Vieira D. S. The code in `R` was written by Girón, J. G.